opendatahub-io/odh-model-controller/docs/quickstart-traffic-splitting.md

     make deploy -e IMG=quay.io/edgarhz/odh-model-controller:service-mesh-integration
     ```

+1. If you are using Istio, skip to the next step.

-1. Enroll both the `opendatahub` and this `modelmesh-serving` namespaces in the mesh:
+    If you are using OSSM, enroll both the `opendatahub` and this `modelmesh-serving` namespaces in the mesh:

     ```shell
     kubectl apply -f - <<EOF